-This document maps the two-phase build plan to Emma Harris's stated priority areas, shows how the user experience changes at each phase, outlines the integrations required, and positions the work within the product lifecycle.
-Intended for alignment with Mark Koussa and handoff to the development team.
+This document maps the capability tiers (Exception Intelligence → Automation Gap → Smart Intelligence) to product leadership's stated priority areas, shows how the user experience changes at each lifecycle stage in Mark Koussa's framework (Stage 3 Concept Build → Stage 4 Build Alpha → Stage 5 Alpha Testing with Customers → Stage 6 Validate/React → Stage 7 Beta → Stage 9 Iterate), outlines the integrations required, and positions the work within the product lifecycle.
+Intended for alignment with product leadership and handoff to the development team.

 Anomaly & Risk Detection